How To Store Holiday Decor

 3 Items to Toss Out Now:

 1. Extra gift bags/wrap.
-Will you really reuse allll thoooose baaaags?
+Will you really reuse them?
 Before you create clutter, consider the odds.
-If a bag shows signs of use (creases, loss of glitter, etc.), you aren't likely to use it again.
+If a bag shows signs of use (creases, tears, handwritten names, etc.), you aren't likely to use it again.
 Paper bags may be recyclable if ribbons or woven handles are removed.
 Also, ditch the damaged wrapping paper roll and crumpled tissue paper.
-If you were gonna use them, you would have used them by now.
+If you were gonna use them, you would have.

 2. Perishables.
 Fresh pine sprigs, candy canes, or strung popcorn should be thrown out to avoid a sticky, smelly mess next year.